-Students will generate a survey of plant-pollinator interactions on Georgia Tech’s Campus.
-They will take photos of bees and analyze the species of bees, species of flower, flower color, location and time of day.
+Students generate a survey of plant-pollinator interactions on Georgia Tech’s Campus.
+They take photos of bees and analyze the species of bees, species of flower, flower color, location and time of day.

 Candler Field Museum

-Students will work at the Candler Field Museum, a replica of the old 1920's Atlanta Hartsfield-Jackson Airport, where they will learn skills involving in aircraft maintenance along with the skills needed to restore antique and vintage airplanes.
+Students intern at the Candler Field Museum, a replica of the old 1920's Atlanta Hartsfield-Jackson Airport, where they learn skills involving aircraft maintenance along with how to restore antique and vintage airplanes.

 Strategic Energy Institute

-Students will design and test a small model related to solar thermal heat and fuel cells.
+Students design and test a small model related to solar thermal heat and fuel cells.